-Asset(s) of major interest: New bioenergy communities, Knowledge Exchange Platform, Network of Interest

-WUELS will apply their knowledge and expertise on environmental sustainability and sustainable bioenergy) to initiate an increase of community bioenergy projects in Poland that has great updated potential especially for sustainable bioheating applications.
-WUELS aims at increasing environmental awareness across local societies through training and opportunities' creation to foster environmentally responsible citizens.
-Furthermore, the Knowledge Exchange Platform and the Network of Interest will provide WUELS with access to the expanding Bioenergy Communities but also enrich their networks with technology and research experts and organizations in order to initiate new research activities, develop synergies and launch new projects.
+Asset(s) of major interest: New bioenergy communities, Knowledge Exchange Platform, Network of Interest societies through training and opportunities' creation to foster environmentally responsible citizens.
+Furthermore, the Knowledge Exchange Platform and the Network of Interest provide WUELS with access to the expanding Bioenergy Communities but also enrich their networks with technology and research experts and organisations in order to initiate new research activities, develop synergies and launch new projects.